-VIII.
-Fill Pipe Assembly and Restriction Device Durability and Other Specifications
+- 8. Fill Pipe Assembly and Restriction Device Durability and Other Specifications - A. The manufacturer of each motor vehicle shall warrant to the ultimate purchaser and each subsequent purchaser that the vehicle is:

-A. The manufacturer of each motor vehicle shall warrant to the ultimate purchaser and each subsequent purchaser that he vehicle is: (1) designed, built, and equipped so as to conform, at the time of sale, with the specifications in Sections 4, 5, 7, 8.B, and 8.C herein, and (2) free from defects in materials and workmanship which cause the fill pipe assembly, including restriction device, to fail to conform to the specifications in Sections 4, 5, 7, 8.B, and 8.C herein for the useful life of the vehicle as defined in Section 2035 of Title 13, California Code of Regulations.
-The provision of Sections 2037 (d) - (k), 2038, 2039, 2040, and 2041 of Title 13, California Code of Regulations, shall be applicable to the warranty.
-The fill pipe assembly, including restriction device, shall be subject to vehicle emissions related defects report and vehicle or engine recall procedures in Title 13, Chapter 3, Subchapter 2, Article 2, California Code of Regulations.
+(1) designed, built, and equipped so as to conform, at the time of sale, with the specifications in Sections 4, 5, 7, 8.B, and 8.C herein, and defects reporting and vehicle or engine recall procedures in Title 13, Chapter 3, Subchapter 2, Article 2, California Administrative Code of Regulations.

+(2) free from defects in materials and workmanship which cause the fill pipe assembly, including restriction device, to fail to conform to the specifications in Sections 4, 5, 7, 8.B and 8.C herein for the useful life of the vehicle as defined in Section 2035 of Title 13, California

+Administrative Code of Regulations.
+The provisions of Sections 2037(d)-(k), 2038, 2039, 2040, and 2041 of Title 13, California Administrative Code of Regulations, shall be applicable to this warranty.
+The fill pipe assembly, including restriction device, shall be subject to vehicle emissions related
-B. Any restriction device in a motor vehicle shall be sufficiently durable to withstand simple tampering and to prevent expansion of the restriction device diameter to 2.4 centimeters or removal of the restriction device without extraordinary effort.

-C. The fill pipe assembly including fuel tank cap shall not expel liquid gasoline during normal driving maneuvers or parking attitudes for which the vehicle is designed irrespective of ambient temperature or tank level up to nominal capacity.

-D. The fill pipe assembly of all methanol-fueled vehicles shall be designed to resist the insertion of flexible tubing of a diameter that is feasible for use in siphoning fuel.
-Manufacturers of methanol-fueled heavy-duty vehicles in excess of 14,000 pounds gross vehicle weight may request an exemption from this requirement.
+- B. Any restriction device in a motor vehicle shall be sufficiently durable to withstand simple tampering and to prevent expansion of the restriction device diameter to 2.4 centimeters or removal of the restriction device without extraordinary effort. - C. The fill pipe assembly including fuel tank cap shall not expelliquid gasoline during normal driving maneuvers or parking attitudes for which the vehicle is designed irrespective of ambient temperature or tank level up to nominal capacity. - D. The fill pipe assembly of all methanol-fueled vehicles shall be designed to resist the insertion of flexible tubing of a diameter that is feasible for use in siphoning fuel.
+Manufacturers of methanol-fueled heavy-duty vehicles in excess of 14.000 pounds gross vehicle weight may request an exemption from this requirement.
 The request shall be submitted to the Executive Officer and shall be granted if the manufacturer demonstrates that compliance with this requirement is technically infeasible.

-IX.
-Exemption of Vehicles
+9. Exemption of Vehicles

 A. A manufacturer may apply for an exemption from the fill pipe and fuel tank opening specifications in paragraphs 3 through 8 for any of its vehicles by applying in writing to the Executive Officer.
-Application should be submitted at lest 60 days prior to the manufacturer's date for final design commitment.
+Application should be submitted at least 60 days prior to the manufacturer's date for final design commitment.
 The application shall set forth:

-1. the specific models for which the exemption is sought;

-2. for each such model all facts which demonstrate that compliance with the specifications is technologically infeasible; and
+- the specific models for which the exemption is sought; - 2) for each such model all facts which demonstrate that compliance with the specifications is technologically infeasible; and

-3. evidence showing what efforts have been and will be made by the manufacturer to overcome technological infeasibility, and what the state-of-art technology and problems consist of.

-B. Upon receipt of an exemption application, together with sufficient supporting evidence, the Executive Officer may make a finding of technological infeasibility and grant an exemption.
-The exemption may be limited to specific models, specified body styles of any vehicle model, and/or specified model years.
-In determining whether to grant an exemption, the Executive Officer shall consider technologies available to the motor vehicle industry as a while.
-The Executive Officer may condition an exemption upon a commitment by the manufacturer to develop new technologies in accordance with a responsible compliance schedule approved by the Executive Officer.
-No exemption shall be granted unless the manufacturer has demonstrated a good faith effort to overcome technological infeasibility.

-C. The manufacturer shall bear the responsibility for submitting evidence to the Executive Officer sufficient to justify the granting of an exemption.
+- 3) evidence showing what efforts have been and will be made by the manufacturer to overcome technological infeasibility, and what the state-of-art technology and problems consist of. - B. Upon receipt of an exemption application, together with sufficient supporting evidence, the Executive Officer may make a finding of technological infeasibility and grant an exemption.
+The exemption may be limited to specified models, specified body styles of any vehicle model, and/or specified model years.
+In determining whether to grant an exemption, the Executive Officer shall consider technologies available to the motor vehicle industry as a whole.
+The Executive Officer may condition an exemption upon a commitment by the manufacturer to develop new technologies in accordance with a reasonable compliance schedule approved by the Executive Officer.
+No exemption shall be granted unless the manufacturer has demonstrated a good faith effort to overcome technological infeasibility. - C. The manufacturer shall bear the responsibility for submitting evidence to the Executive Officer sufficient to justify the granting of an exemption.